-The website is done!!!!!!
-New posts and tutorials are coming soon!
+New posts every Wednesday!
+DWI & NODDI tutorials are in the works.
 Mohan Gupta is a first year PhD student in the Psychology department at UC San Diego Cognition and Cognitive Neuroscience Lab.
-His research interests include memory and learning, statistical modelling, and deep learning.
+His research interests include memory and learning, coomputational modelling, and deep learning.

 BS in Psychology, 2017